How do I add segments and target content to specific subscribers?

 Once you have set up your segments and restricted your content blocks, you are now ready to test.

 You'll need to ensure the intended content will be displayed to the correct subscriber.
-For this example, we have set up four segments targeting Australian states:
+For this example, we have set up different hero banners to subscribers who have different points (Bronze Scoop Members, Silver Scoop Members, Gold Scoop Members, Not Scoop Member) and different branches (East Brisbane, Surry Hills, Richmond).

 Each of the above states will be linked to a specific hero banner in the email.

-It's important to note that because we are not covering all states in Australia, we need to create the segment 'Other' as a fallback.
-This will be displayed where a subscribers state field is anything other than the states listed above.
+It's important to note that because we are not covering all branches and points number, we need to create the segment Not Scoop Member as a fallback.
+This will be displayed where a subscribers is not yet a Scoop Member.

 Using The Activity Preview